 Save the entry with the green tick (upper right corner) or the save button (bottom of the screen).

 We’ll record everything and start tracking your active insulin for future bolus calculations.
 There you have it.
 A precise, personalized insulin dose calculated just for you.

-mySugr’s Bolus Calculator module is a risk class IIb medical device.
-That’s higher up the regulatory ladder than our currently approved products and requires additional review by each country’s authorities before we can release it.
-We currently have approval for use in Europe, and our regulatory team is working to make it available in more countries.
+The mySugr Bolus Calculator module is a risk class IIb medical device.
+That’s higher up the regulatory ladder and requires additional review by each individual country’s authorities before we can release it.

-I hope you’ve gotten a glimpse of easier insulin dosing, and you can see that figuring out how much insulin to take doesn’t have to be such a pain. mySugr can help you do it precisely, safely, and without a lot of work.
+We hope we’ve provided you with a glimpse of just how easy insulin dosing can be.
+Figuring out how much insulin to take doesn’t have to be such a pain.